 By far one of the most popular activities to do while visiting New York City is walking across the Brooklyn Bridge.
 Heading on the pedestrian pathway with the iconic bridge towering above you and the Manhattan skyline out in the distance is truly a remarkable moment to enjoy.

-1) Brooklyn Bridge Facts & History
+1) Facts & History

 Below are just some facts about the bridge so you have an idea of what the Brooklyn Bridge is all about:

-» His son, Washington Roebling, took over construction but soon fell ill and was subject to his Brooklyn apartment.
+Construction: The bridge was constructed from 1869 to 1883 and was designed by John Augustus Roebling.
+He passed away during the construction of the bridge from a result of an accident on site.
+His son, Washington Roebling, took over construction but soon fell ill and was subject to his Brooklyn apartment.
 From there he directed his wife, Emily, to oversee the day to day construction of the bridge.

-» There were several setbacks while building the bridge including a compressed air explosion, a large fire, a broken cable that fell into the river, steel wire replacements, as well as 20 workers who died during the construction.
+Setbacks: There were several setbacks while building the bridge including a compressed air explosion, a large fire, a broken cable that fell into the river, steel wire replacements, as well as 20 workers who died during the construction.

-» The bridge officially opened on May 24, 1883 and was at the time the longest suspension bridge in the world.
+Opening: The bridge officially opened on May 24, 1883 and was at the time the longest suspension bridge in the world.

-» Including the approaches on both sides, the bridge measures 6,016 feet or 1,834 meters (the official walk will be a bit longer than this).
+Length: Including the approaches on both sides, the bridge measures 6,016 feet or 1,834 meters (the official walk will be a bit longer than this).

-» At the time of opening, it costs a penny to cross by foot – that’s more than what it costs now (it’s free!).
+Cost: At the time of opening, it costs a penny to cross by foot – that’s more than what it costs now (it’s free!).

-» And if you were wondering, the official color of the Brooklyn Bridge is of course “Brooklyn Bridge Tan”.
+Color: And if you were wondering, the official color of the Brooklyn Bridge is of course “Brooklyn Bridge Tan”.

 2) Brooklyn Bridge Walking Map

-It includes the two entrances on the Brooklyn side, the one entrance on the Manhattan side, as well as some of the main nearby subway stations to get you to/from there (I’ll talk more about those next!).
+It includes the two entrances on the Brooklyn side, the two entrances on the Manhattan side, as well as some of the main nearby subway stations to get you to/from there (I’ll talk more about those next!).

-You can make the walk across the bridge in either direction, HOWEVER, the recommended way would be to start on the Brooklyn side and walk to Manhattan.
+You can make the walk across the bridge in either direction, HOWEVER, the recommended way would be to start on the Brooklyn side and walk into Manhattan.
 This way you get the Manhattan skyline in the background during the duration of the walk.

 Remember – even if starting in Manhattan, you can still walk to Brooklyn and then turn around and come back the same way you came.
 This way you get to see the bridge from both directions.
 There is no wrong way to experience the bridge!